 How Will I Get Enough Iron in My Diet?

 Iron, the nutrient that helps carry oxygen in the blood, is the most overlooked nutrient when it comes to vegetarian diets.
 The mineral tends to be harder for vegetarians to get enough of than others, but with a little extra care, you can get the amount you need while eating plant-based foods.
-It’s in enriched grains like certain cereals, oatmeal and whole wheat bread; beans and legumes like black beans, garbanzos and lentils; dark green veggies like spinach, chard, Brussels sprouts and broccoli; and meat-substitutes like tofu and tempeh.
-If you can, pair your veggie source of iron with a source of vitamin C like red pepper, orange slices or a squeeze of lemon—it will enhance your body’s absorption of the mineral.
+It’s in enriched grains like certain cereals, oatmeal and whole-wheat bread; beans and legumes like black beans, garbanzos and lentils; dark green veggies like spinach, chard, Brussels sprouts and broccoli; and meat-substitutes like tofu and tempeh.
+If you can, pair your veggie source of iron with a source of vitamin C such as red pepper, orange slices or a squeeze of lemon.
+This will enhance your body’s absorption of the mineral.

 Should I Consider Going Vegan?